 Memoria Press created complete grade level programs for implementing classical education, but parents whose children have special needs wanted something that addressed their situation as well.
-So Memoria Press has begun creating the Simply Classical program, complete year-long packages for teaching children with special needs beginning as young as ages two or three.
-Thus far, Levels A, B, and C are available for ages two through five (or children functioning at those corresponding skill levels), and Level One is for those functioning at ages five to six (ready to learn to read), Level 2 is for skill levels of ages six to eight, Level 3 is for skill levels typical of ages seven to nine, and Level 4 is for skill levels of ages eight to ten.
+So Memoria Press has begun creating the Simply Classical program, complete year-long packages for teaching children with special needs beginning with skill levels as young as ages two or three.
+Readiness Levels A, B, and C are available for ages two through five (or children functioning at those corresponding skill levels), Student Level 1 is for those functioning at ages five to six (ready to learn to read), Level 2 is for skill levels of ages six to eight, Level 3 is for skill levels typical of ages seven to nine, and Level 4 is for skill levels of ages eight to ten.

 At the front of each Curriculum Manual is a list of ten key features of the program.
 The first feature on the list—“The rich beautiful content of a classical Christian education designed to promote wisdom, virtue, and eloquence within the Christian context of forgiveness, mercy, and salvation”—reflects Memoria Press’s dedication to both classical and Christian education.
 While they still use grammar level techniques (based on the trivium approach) with oral repetition and recitation, they do so through stories, songs, and activities in a playful manner.
 For example, the letters are introduced to children in Level B using a number of different resources, and often two or three resources on any one day.
 The letter “I” is taught during week 11 using My First ABC Book, Alphabet Coloring Book, Big Thoughts for Little People, and A-Z Crafts.
 In other lessons, children review letters with flashcards, construct letters with Wikki Sticks, or play the “I spy” game with letters.